smdabdoub/find-docs/userman/viz.rst

 clusterings.

 .. note:: Plot types applicable to both data items show up in the context menus
           for both (e.g. 2D Scatter Plot).

 Altering Plots
 --------------
-The main method of interacting with and changing the view of a plot is through the Dimension Selection panel beneath the plotting area.
+The main method of interacting with and changing the view of a plot is through the Channel Selection panel beneath the plotting area.
 This panel contains two dropdown boxes labeled ``X axis`` and ``Y axis`` (when 3D plots are added a third for the Z axis will be added).
-Changing the selected dimension automatically updates all the plots in the plotting area, with some exceptions.
+Changing the selected channel (dimension) automatically updates all the plots in the plotting area, with some exceptions.
 Specifically, those plot types that display all dimensions at once, or are otherwise not designed to change will not be updated.
 Additionally, individual